|Back||2CV Restoration -

 The United Nations Ambassador's 2CV

-This article was written while Janis did his tour of duty from 1998 to 2001.
+The following article was written while Janis did his tour of duty from 1998 to 2001.
 Now he is back in Latvia, retired from politics and is back teaching at the Univerity in Riga.
 He has another 2CV in Riga.
 The gray 2CV Convertible is still here in the US.
 The current UN Ambassador however has a very different vehicle.

 Nations in New York: